ZinedineChelgham/letsgo-biking/README.md

-# Projet MWSOC Let's go bicking
+# Project MWSOC Let's go bicking

-Le but du projet "Let's Go Biking!" est de développer une petite application pour calculer les itinéraires en réduisant au maximum la distance à parcourir à pied (en utilisant des vélos à la place).
+The goal of the "Let's Go Biking!" project is to develop a small application for calculating routes while minimizing the walking distance (by using bicycles instead).

-## Fonctionnalités implémentées
+## Features

 * mvp
 * ActiveMQ V1